buesche87/pkt_stats/README.md

 First change settings in pkt_stats.conf

-Then run the pkts_installer.sh with following parameters:
+Then run the pkts_installer.sh with following parameters: (don't use the installer - it's broken)

 - s: installs the pkt_stats script
 - m: installs packetcrypt_rs miner